spiroszermalias/reva/README.md

 ReVa (Request Vacation) is the go-to project to manage employee requests for vacations!

 ## How ReVa may help you
-ReVa streamlines the vacation request and approval proccess through simplicity and automation.
+ReVa streamlines the vacation request and approval process through simplicity and automation.
 It exposes a dashboard for the users to submit their requests and you only have to click on the "approve" or "reject" link that will automatically be sent to you after the user's submission.
 The user will be notified immediately of your decision.